How Can You Prevent Getting or Transmitting HIV through Sex?

 - Choose less risky sexual behaviors.
 HIV is mainly spread by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.
-Here is some information about the risk associated with specific sexual behaviors.
-See CDC’s HIV Risk Reduction Tool (BETA) for more information.
+Here is some information about the HIV risk associated with specific sexual behaviors.
+See CDC’s HIV Risk Reduction Tool for more information.

-- Receptive anal sex is the riskiest type of sex for getting HIV.
+- Receptive anal sex is the riskiest type of sex for getting or transmitting HIV.
 It’s possible for either partner—the partner inserting the penis in the anus (the top) or the partner receiving the penis (the bottom)—to get HIV, but it is much riskier for an HIV-negative partner to be the receptive partner.
 That’s because the lining of the rectum is thin and may allow HIV to enter the body during anal sex.

 - Vaginal sex also carries a risk for getting HIV, though it is less risky than receptive anal sex.
 Most women who get HIV get it from vaginal sex, but men can also get HIV from vaginal sex.